davekrh/ocp310_for_operations/05-lesson-create_inventory.md

 ```
 [root@master ~]# > /etc/ansible/hosts
 ```
 We will now build the inventory file used by OpenShift.
 You must replace the instances of **YOUR_MASTER_PUBLIC_IP_ADDRESS** with the public IP address of your master host, explained above.
-Open a text editor and input the following in `/etc/ansible/hosts`:
+Open a text editor and edit the ansible hosts file:  `vim /etc/ansible/hosts`:
 ```
 # 20180821 -- begin OpenShift inventory file
 # Create an OSEv3 group that contains the masters, nodes, and etcd groups